EdidiongEsu/berka_fabrics/README.md

 # How to Reproduce

-This project uses **Microsoft Fabric Data Factory** to ingest a CSV financial dataset into a Fabric Lakehouse, where PySpark notebooks process the data through the **Bronze → Silver → Gold** layers following the Medallion Architecture.
+This project uses **Microsoft Fabric Data Factory** to ingest 8 CSV (primarily .asc) financial datasets into a Fabric Lakehouse, where PySpark notebooks process the data through the **Bronze → Silver → Gold** layers following the Medallion Architecture.

 Follow the steps below to recreate the environment.